lnicho/ow-my-aws-is-broken/README.md

 # Ow!
 My AWS is Broken : Why your code doesn't run in the Cloud
 > Money goes in, Cloud comes out; you can't explain that.

-Explore the **full** stack of cloud development and deployment as we look at common architecture patterns, their implementation in AWS, and how you can mess it up.
+Explore the **full** stack of cloud development and deployment as we look at common architecture patterns, their implementation in AWS, and the various ways you can mess it up.

 ## Who am I